xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 ENV PASV_MAX_PORT=21110
 ```

 After this, we run the commands that we need in order to install the service and make it function properly.
-Apart from this, we will be also creating a user to be able to connect to the FTP service since the user root is disabled in FTP by default.
+Apart from this, we will be also creating a user to be able to connect to FTP since the root user is disabled by default.

 ```bash
 RUN apt-get update && \